Following the opener comes the most important concept to understand for 5.10 Summoner:

 DoT Rules Of Thumb

 - Try to daisy-chain DoTs cleanly.
-As they fade for TriD, at ~2-3s left for M3 + B3
+TriD as they fade, M3 + B3 at ~2-3s left

 - About to go into a Trance & have TriD available?
 Use it.
 Don’t lose any uses!